History of the firearm: Early modern age

-During the early modern age, hand-held cannons evolved into the matchlock, wheellock, doglock, and flintlock rifle, respectively, followed by the breech loader and finally the automatic weapon.
-As ignition devices, matchlocks, wheellocks, snaplock, flintlocks and percussion caps were used in turn.
+During the early modern age, hand-held cannons evolved into the matchlock, wheellock, doglock, and flintlock rifle, respectively, as ignition devices, matchlocks, wheellocks, snaplock, flintlocks and percussion caps were used in turn.
+This was then followed by the breech loader and finally the automatic weapon.
 The paper cartridge was introduced sometime before 1586, and the bayonet came to use in 16th century France.
 Hand grenades, thrown by grenadiers, appeared around the same time.

 Early cartridge firearms had to be cocked and caught by the "sear", which holds the hammer back, before each shot.
 Pulling the trigger allows the hammer or striker to fly forward, striking the "firing pin," which then strikes the "primer," igniting an impact-sensitive chemical compound (historically, first fulminate of mercury, then potassium chlorate, now lead styphnate) which shoots a flame through the "flash hole" into the cartridge's propellant chamber, igniting the propellant.

 The Springfield Armory in Springfield, Massachusetts became important during the 1850s, when it debuted the Springfield rifle.
 Springfield rifles were among the first breech-loading rifles, starting production in 1865.
 By that time, metallurgy had developed sufficiently so that brass could be made into ammunition cases.
 Previously, each round was custom-made as needed: the shooter poured loose powder down the barrel, used leather or cloth for wadding if time allowed, selected a suitable projectile (lead ball, rocks, arrow, or nails), then seated the projectile on top of the powder charge by means of a ramrod.
 Performance was erratic.
 Fixed ammunition combined a primer, the pre-measured charge, and the projectile in a water-resistant brass cartridge case.
 Most importantly, the soft brass expanded under pressure of the gas to seal the rear end of the barrel, which prevented the shooter from being maimed by escaping high-pressure gas when they pulled the trigger.